CWWhitney/ethnobotanyR/cran-comments.md

 I checked spelling with devtools::spell_check()
 All is fine

-I checked R-hub with devtools::check_rhub()
-All is great

 ## Downstream dependencies
 I accessed all dependencies with devtools::install_deps(dependencies = TRUE) I used the devtools::install_github("r-lib/revdepcheck") to run R CMD check with revdepcheck::revdep_check() on downstream dependencies.
 All packages passed